EESI-jv545/Silva-Datasets/README.md

     sbatch general-multi_make_datasets.sh   <-- This makes the datasets; you'll need to specify the tax rank, whether you want the program to loop through several rows, and a threshhold for the percentage of sequences to include

-    ./all_ranks_debugger.sh                 <-- This checks through all of the datasets made for each rank makes sure we have the right number of sequences
+    ./all_ranks_debugger.sh                 <-- This checks through all of the datasets made for each rank makes sure we have the right number of sequences; calls datasets_debugger.py